Changan CS35

-The Changan CS35 is a subcompact crossover produced by Changan Automobile.
+The Changan CS35 is a subcompact crossover SUV produced by Changan Automobile.

 Overview

 The Changan CS35 debuted on the 2012 Beijing Auto Show with prices ranging from 68,900 yuan to 86,900 yuan and the official market launch in October 2012.

 The CS35 was formerly known as the Chang’an S101 during development phase, however the name was dropped and the CS naming system for new Changan CUV and SUV products was created.
 The CS35 was designed by the Changan design center in Turin, Italy, and it was Changan's first attempt at making a CUV/ SUV with it also being the smallest CUV of the range before the CS15 was launched.

 2017 facelift

 A facelift of the CS35 was launched in 2017 featuring redesigned front and rear lamp inserts.
 Engine options of the 2017 Changan CS35 is a 1.5 liter turbo engine and a 1.6 liter engine, mated to a 5-speed manual transmission or a 4-speed automatic transmission while producing a maximum engine power of 115.0kW, equivalent to a maximum horsepower of 156PS, and a maximum torque of 210 N · M.